If you are willing to certify your SaMD – Software as a Medical Device, Maven is all prepped to guide you!

 Software intended to monitor physiological processes is classified as class IIa, except if it is intended for monitoring of vital physiological parameters, where the nature of variations of those parameters is such that it could result in immediate danger to the patient, in which case it is classified as class IIb.
 All other software is classified as class I.”

-Below are the definitions that are provided in MDCG guideline document – “Guidance on Qualification and Classification of Software in Regulation (EU) 2017/745 – MDR and Regulation (EU) 2017/746 – IVDR” released in October 2019 –
+Below are the definitions provided in the MDCG guideline document – “Guidance on Qualification and Classification of Software in Regulation (EU) 2017/745 – MDR and Regulation (EU) 2017/746 – IVDR” released in October 2019:

-Note: Software driving or influencing the use of a (hardware) medical device may be qualified as an accessory for a (hardware) medical device.”
+Note: Software that drives or influences the use of a (hardware) medical device may qualify as an accessory for a medical device rather than standalone SaMD software.

 Let us enlighten you with few examples of Software as a Medical Device – SaMD :